2019 Hyderabad shooting: Police deliberately fired upon accused, says SC inquiry panel report

 Ten police officers should be tried for murder and destruction of evidence, the Justice VS Sirpurkar commission said.

-A Supreme Court-appointed committee on Friday said that four people, accused of gangrape and murder of a veterinarian in Hyderabad in 2019, were “deliberately fired upon” by the police “with an intent to cause their death”, Live Law reported.
-The panel recommended that ten police officers should be tried for murder and destruction of evidence.
+A Supreme Court-appointed committee on Friday said that four people, accused of gangrape and murder of a veterinarian in Hyderabad in 2019, were “deliberately fired upon” by the police “with an intent to cause their death”.

+The panel in its 387-page report recommended that ten police officers should be tried for murder and destruction of evidence.

 A bench of Chief Justice NV Ramana and Justice Hima Kohli took the committee’s recommendations on record and rejected the Telangana government counsel’s request to keep the report in a sealed cover.